-Environment setup can be validated using steps from CMK operator manual.
+The environment setup can be validated using steps from the CMK operator manual.

 The following example creates a

-Pod that can be used to deploy application pinned to a core:
+Pod that can be used to deploy an application pinned to a core:

 argsshould be changed to deployed application name (the same for labels and names)

-DEPLOYED-APP-IMG:latestshould be changed to valid application image available in Docker (if image is to be downloaded change
+DEPLOYED-APP-IMG:latestshould be changed to valid application image available in Docker* (if the image is to be downloaded, change

 NOTE: CMK requires modification of deployed pod manifest for all deployed pods: